frontarm/mdx-util/README.md

 [Sitepack](http://github.com/jamesknelson/sitepack) is a wrapper around Webpack.
 It gives you a way to add pages to your website using plain-old `require()`, it handles the nasty parts of Webpack configuration for you, and it does all this while performing the magic required to build a static HTML version of each of your pages.
 As it happens, the MDXC website is built with Sitepack.

 If your plan is to use MDX to write an actual *website* (you know, with pages and links and no "login" button), then Sitepack is worth giving a try.
-It's documentation is still in its infancy, but you can get around this by using the **sitepack-react-starter-kit** which has supports MDX out of the box.
+It's documentation is still in its infancy, but you can get around this by using the **sitepack-react-starter-kit** which supports MDX out of the box.

 ```bash
 git clone https://github.com/jamesknelson/sitepack-react-starter-kit.git